parsaghaffari/browserbee/README.md

    - Enable "Developer mode"
    - Click "Load unpacked" and select the `dist` directory
    - Set your LLM API key(s) for Anthropic, OpenAI, Gemini, and/or configure Ollama in the options page that pops up

+### Option 3: Chrome Web Store (Coming Soon)

+BrowserBee will soon be available on the Chrome Web Store, pending review.
+Once approved, you'll be able to install it directly from the store with a single click.

 ## 🏃‍♂️ Usage